kosmo/gpx-from-strava/README.md

+Due to changes (OAUTH) on the Strava API this won't work anymore.
+I am looking for a solution.

 Creates GPX tracks for all strava activities of a user.
 Uses streams api v3 to reconstruct the uploaded tracks.

 1. Checkout repo